Fitness Bombshell Ana Cheri Flaunts Perfect Booty In Incredibly Tight Shorts

 “Oh bootyful,” one follower joked.

 One fan told Ana that she was “out of this world,” and another called her the “fitness queen.”
-Another admirer told the beauty she was “angelic.”

 “You are my all time favorite,” one fan told Ana.